Migracode-Barcelona/htmlcss-portfolio/README.md

   ### Step 3

-- Rename your repository to your-user-account.github.io and follow [these instructions](https://migracode-barcelona.gitbook.io/syllabus/guides/git#how-to-publish-your-website-in-githubio) to make it public How to publish with github.io
+- To to publish with github.io: fork this repository, name it: [your-user-account].github.io and follow [these instructions](https://migracode-barcelona.gitbook.io/syllabus/guides/git#how-to-publish-your-website-in-githubio) to make it public!